cysic-labs/ZPrize-23-Prize1/Prize 1B/README.md

 ## Timeline
   - April 15 – Competition begins.
   - May 30 – Mid-competition IPR.
-  - July 30 – Deadline for submission.
+  - September 30 – Deadline for submission.
-  - End of July  – Winner(s) announced.
+  - Beginning of October  – Winner(s) announced.

 ## Judging
 Submissions will be checked for correctness and ranked by performance.
 In addition, documentation (in English) must be provided along with the implementation.
 The documentation can be written in-line or as a separate document.
 It should be thorough and explanatory enough to provide an understanding of the techniques used in the submitted implementation without requiring an associated verbal explanation.